 CM – the biggest underlying issue is the fear of getting injured.
 With my current horse we had a bit of a wreck, so there is that point that I don’t have full trust in him, I’m always a little bit guarded.
 Our history is a barrier.

-Where as with people to a fault I will immediately trust them, but I am also pretty good at sensing whether someone is a good energy person or not.
+Where as with people to a fault I will immediately trust them.
+I am also pretty good at sensing whether someone is a good energy person or not.
 I believe there are energies that show up in all of us and that I pick up instantly.

 NL – when you say energy with people would you call it a gut feeling?
 How does that show up at work for you?
 Do you rely on that in hiring people?

 Absolutely, I always trust my gut feeling, when you let your brain take over it’s invariably the wrong decision.
-I’m in a left brain industry, as an accountant my analytic kicks in and I’ll re-read a resume and I’ll go through everything in detail and will have done my due diligence, and still something won’t make sense.
+I’m in a left brain industry, as an accountant my analytic kicks in and I’ll re-read a resume and I’ll go through everything in detail and will have done my due diligence.
+Still something won’t make sense.
 When I get that feeling I know that something is wrong.
 We hire very well as a result of that.

 NL – If you can think of one thing that others could learn from working with horses what would it be?